Slow Cooker Pulled Pork

 The naming convention for different cuts of pork can sometimes be confusing, but just know that pork shoulder and Boston butt roasts are the same thing.
 You can get this cut in either bone-in or boneless options.
 Either will work as long as it fits in your slow cooker.

 For this recipe, you will also need a liquid for the pulled pork to cook in.
-You don’t need much liquid – just enough to cover the bottom of the slow cooker to ensure that the bottom of the pork roast doesn’t burn.
+You don’t need much – just enough to cover the bottom of the slow cooker to ensure that the bottom of the pork roast doesn’t burn.
 This liquid can be as easy as tap water, or you can opt for a more flavorful liquid like beer or wine.
 We often use beer if we’re already in the mood to sip on one!

 We then recommend adding a couple of spices, and most importantly, liquid smoke.
 The liquid smoke helps to add the smokey flavor that you would get from a true wood smoked pulled pork.
 Of course this recipe is meant to be easier, but you still want to make sure the pulled pork has that classic smokey flavor.

-How To Make Slow Cooker Pulled Pork
+How To Make Pulled Pork In The Slow Cooker

 Here is everything you need to know for making our slow cooker pulled pork:

-1. First, fill a slow cooker with just enough water (or other liquid) to cover the bottom, about ¼ cup for a 4-quart crockpot.
+2. Then, add just enough water (or other liquid) to cover the bottom, about ¼ cup for a 4-quart crockpot.

 3. Next, cover the slow cooker and cook on LOW for 8 to 10 hours, or until the pork reaches at least 165 degrees F.